 Do you already have an online platform?
 If so, you might want to consider blogging about your adventures.

 Although being a travel blogger might seem like a dream come true, it is important to remember that to make blogging viable, you will need to put in a lot of work.
-Moreover, to monetize your content, you will first need to secure a significant amount of traffic.
+For instance, you might have to read up more on the ways of SEO (sneak a peek at this website to learn more) and how to implement it correctly into your blog!
+Moreover, to monetize your content, you will first need to secure a significant amount of traffic, which again would require the assistance of the ways of search engine optimization!

 That being said, you might not need to try to compete with any of the big names as there are plenty of smaller bloggers out there who know how to use affiliate marketing effectively to make money through it.
 Consequently, be sure to do plenty of research so that you can turn your blog into an income stream.

 3. Seasonal Work

 If you have plans to stay in one area for a month or more, then finding seasonal work is a great way to boost your income.
 In countries like Australia and New Zealand, flower, vegetable, and fruit picking farms count on temporary workers to sustain their activities.

-Provided that you have a working holiday visa, there is a chance that you could receive a generous payment provided that you are willing to negotiate a good rate and put in the physical work required.
+You can also consider working as an au pair, provided that you have an au pair visa (if not, you can see the visa requirement for agencies like Go Au Pair), there is a chance that you could receive a generous payment provided that you are willing to negotiate a good rate and put in the physical work required.

 Bars and restaurants are almost always in need of new front of house or cleaning staff too.
 Usually, your shifts will take place in the evening leaving the majority of your days free to explore and travel at your leisure.